Defining Custom Fields

 Click

-.The Custom Field is created and is visible at all the Templates.
+.The Custom Field is created and is visible in all the Templates.

 Check